Analyse and discuss the key aspects of patent/know-how licences and R&D collaborations, assessing the areas where things can and do go wrong.

 Patrick is a member of the Intellectual Property Committee of the Association of the British Pharmaceutical Industry and the Legal Expert Network of the ABPI.
 He is a regular speaker on life science topics and teaches on both the European and US BIO Advanced Business Development courses.

-Luke KemptonLuke Kempton has a PhD in biochemistry and re-qualified as a solicitor in 1994 and joined Gowling WLG (UK) LLP in 1996 (formerly Wragge Lawrence Graham & Co LLP).
+Luke KemptonLuke Kempton is a Partner at Gowling WLG (UK) LLP.
+He has a PhD in biochemistry and re-qualified as a solicitor in 1994.
+He joined Gowling WLG (UK) LLP in 1996 (formerly Wragge Lawrence Graham & Co LLP).
 He heads their transactional IP practice and has considerable experience of the intellectual property aspects of corporate transactions as well as standalone licensing and collaboration deals in many technology and service sectors, but with a particular emphasis on the Life Sciences sector.
 His contentious experience includes the recent case of Hospira v The Kennedy Trust for Rheumatology Research relating to patents covering the use of the blockbuster monoclonal antibody infliximab (Remicade®).
 He also advises on clinical trial agreements and has expertise in pharmaceutical regulatory issues, including judicial review proceedings in relation to MHRA decisions.
 He is an expert on due diligence in the context of licence and product acquisition transactions and is commended for his ‘scientific understanding’ (Legal 500 2011).
 He is a member of the University of Leeds, Faculty of Biological Sciences Industrial Advisory Board.
 He lectures on the Advanced Licensing Course for Praxis – the leading trainer of University Technology Transfer professionals as well as speaking widely at conferences and seminars on IP issues.
 He has coordinated pan-European patent litigation proceedings relating to pharmaceutical products and has acted in numerous life sciences collaboration and licensing deals, as well as significant acquisitions of pharmaceutical products.